Apple May Have An October Event, Here’s What To Expect

 Several reports from trusted sources, including TF International Securities analyst Ming-Chi Kuo and Taiwanese research firm TrendForce, have indicated that Apple has been developing a 16-inch all-screen MacBook Pro design, as previously reported by The Inquisitr.
 Kuo predicted the laptop would be announced in 2019 and come equipped with a totally redesigned keyboard.
 Kuo claims that the 16-inch MacBook will return to scissor-switch keys, ditching Apple’s controversial butterfly keys, which have been causing countless issues for many Mac users.

-Apple’s currently laptop lineup includes a 13-inch MacBook Pro and a 15-inch model, but some believe the company may discontinue the current 15-inch MacBook Pro to make the 16-inch model the go-to for users looking for bigger screens.
+Apple’s current laptop lineup includes a 13-inch MacBook Pro and a 15-inch model, but some believe the company may discontinue the current 15-inch MacBook Pro to make the 16-inch model the go-to for users looking for bigger screens.

 Mac Pro